 is the student journal of the Department of Landscape Architecture & Environmental Planning at University of California at Berkeley.
 Published annually, each issue centers on a theme of contemporary relevance with interdisciplinary possibilities.
 Articles and artworks are gathered through an open call for submissions, so naturally the journal is always guided by the interests of our readers and collaborators — from academics to practitioners, artists to scientists, and students to professionals.
 And really anyone with an interesting thought to share.

-The ingredients for founding Ground Up Journal coalesced in 2010: a cohort of motivated students observing a problematic gulf between scholarship and practice in landscape architectural discourse; the painful privatization of a public institution in response to an unprecedented crisis of funding; an employment landscape offering few opportunities in the shadow of the Great Recession; and the Occupy Movement sweeping through campus, signaling the revival of public space as a locus of political activism after years of apathy.
+In 2010 with the rise of the Occupy Wall Street and the 99% movements, a cohort of Berkeley students wanted to create a place to discuss issues and movements of the time.
+Observing the gulf between scholarship and practice in landscape architectural discourse the students noted: the painful privatization of a public institution in response to an unprecedented crisis of funding, an employment horizon offering few opportunities in the shadow of the Great Recession, and the Occupy Movement sweeping through campus, signaling the revival of public space as a locus of political activism after years of apathy.

-Into this landscape of uncertainty, Berkeley graduate students of landscape architecture created Ground Up in both defiance and in anticipation of the potential of landscape as an agent of change.
-In time since the inaugural edition, people, politics and praxis has moved on.
-Across five editions, Ground Up has also evolved, but remains true to its roots, tackling themes in an expanded field of landscape architecture that are timely, without slavishly following the whims of intellectual fashion.
+Into this landscape of uncertainty, Berkeley graduate students of landscape architecture created Ground Up.
+Across seven editions, Ground Up has also evolved, but remains true to its roots, responding and reacting to, critiquing, applauding, analyzing, imagining and questioning the contemporary in unexpected, thoughtful and compelling ways, without following the whims of intellectual fashion.